aregla/aregla.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I will interning at TikTok this summer as a User Experience Researcher 🥁
+I will be interning at TikTok this summer as a User Experience Researcher 🥁